tomlurge/visionion/README.md

 The client side code can instantly access these new fields (at least as soon as it knows how to ask for them).
  -->

+In proven OLAP fashion we'll aggregate all data into one big facts collection ('collections' are the MongoDB equivalent to SQL tables).
+MongoDB does fit this purpose well because it allows sparsely populated collections.
+As a document store it also supports nested collections which comes in very handy when the data sets we retrieve from the network are not as uniform and regular as we'd like them to be.
+MongoDB has some constraints of it's own that need to be taken into account when designiing the facts collection:
+- no joins
+ (but we can work around that by visually layering querie results on top of each other)
+- only 64 indices per collection (equals table in SQL-speak) (slightly easing this problem: composite indices)
+- only one field in an index can be an array
+ (no workaround: we have to avoid arrays if they aren't really necessary)

 Aggregation of imported data is essential to this project, for several reasons:
-* the server data is ordered by individual server by date but most of the time we will not want to look at individual servers but at all servers together during a given timespan or at least at a group of servers sharing certain attributes.
+. the server data is ordered by individual server by date but most of the time we will not want to look at individual servers but at all servers together during a given timespan or at least at a group of servers sharing certain attributes.
+.

 Dividing that big table of imported data into specialized collections according to the visual needs of the interface is a prerequisite for a responsive and interactive visualization.